The stages in the archive transfer process are:

 Before you consider proposing a transfer, it is important to identify all items that are suitable for transfer.

-We encourage you to transfer information assets only once (or maybe twice) a year.
-It is important that all information assets eligible for transfer are identified as part of a proactive disposal program.
+We encourage you to transfer items only once (or maybe twice) a year.
+It is important that all items eligible for transfer are identified as part of a proactive disposal program.

-• sort information assets into their recordkeeping systems by file number or date (or however they were originally arranged) e.g. sort minute books in chronological order, dockets in docket number order etc
+- sort items into their recordkeeping systems by file number or date (or how they were originally arranged) e.g. sort minute books in chronological order, dockets in docket number order etc

-• separate permanent information assets from temporary information assets using an RDS or GDS we do not accept transfers of temporary value information assets
+- separate permanent items from temporary items using an RDS or GDS (we do not accept transfers of temporary value items

-• separate active information assets from inactive information assets, we do not accept transfers of actively used information assets
+- separate active information assets from inactive items (we do not accept transfers of actively used items)

-• remove duplicate copies where the information assets are in digital format (we may not accept transfer of physical items where they duplicate digital information assets)
+- remove duplicate copies where the items are in digital format (we may not accept transfer of physical items where they duplicate digital items)

-• locate any missing information assets from the sequence that are no longer active, checking all storage areas and offsite storage providers
+- locate any missing items from the sequence that are no longer active, checking all storage areas and offsite storage providers

-We only accept transfers of permanent information assets which are:
+We only accept transfers of permanent records which are:

 If you have information assets that do not meet this criteria, please contact us to discuss your requirements.

-Once you have identified information assets eligible for transfer, you need to prepare a Transfer Proposal form.
-The Transfer Proposal summarises all of the information assets you want to transfer at the same time.
+Once you have identified items eligible for transfer, you need to prepare a Transfer Proposal form.
+The Transfer Proposal summarises all of the items you want to transfer at the same time.

 Archives Access and Description Lists and the physical transfer of information assets will not be processed or accepted unless a Transfer Proposal form has been approved by us.